SAP/credential-digger-tests/README.md

 This is a mock repository used in tests for the package [Credential Digger](https://github.com/SAP/credential-digger) by [SAP](https://github.com/SAP).

 All credentials in this repository are NOT real credentials.

+This project is not intended to be run, but only to be scanned with the software Credential Digger for test purposes.
+All information about the tests, how to use them, contribution guidelines and related content can be found on the [main repository](https://github.com/SAP/credential-digger).